The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: The Alignment Auditing Framework

 \subsection{Stage 3: Policy-Level Validation of the Inferred Reward}

-The final stage of the audit validates whether the inferred reward is not just a passive descriptor of behavior but a functional and reliable objective for alignment.
+Stage 1--2 already provides a lightweight audit mode by recovering a calibrated reward posterior, measuring posterior contraction, and flagging high-uncertainty/OOD regions without retraining.
+Stage 3 is an optional policy-level validation step that provides stronger behavioural evidence that the inferred objective is adequate.
+The final stage of the audit validates whether the inferred reward is not just a passive descriptor of behaviour but a functional and reliable objective for alignment.
 We use the mean of the final, contracted posterior from round $K$, $\hat{R}(o) = \mu_K^\top \phi(o)$, as the reward signal in a standard RLHF pipeline (using PPO) to fine-tune the original baseline LLM, $\pi_B$.
 The audit's success is determined by comparing the training dynamics of this process against a ground-truth run where $\pi_B$ is fine-tuned using the true, oracle reward that generated the expert $\pi_E$.
 We evaluate three key metrics:\\\\ \textbf{Reward Mean Curves.} The trajectory of the average reward should monotonically increase and plateau, closely tracking the ground-truth curve.\\\\ \textbf{KL Divergence.} The KL divergence between the training policy and the baseline $\pi_B$ should remain stable and bounded, indicating controlled and non-exploitative learning.\\\\ \textbf{Downstream Toxicity Reduction.} The percentage of toxic outputs generated on a held-out set of high-risk prompts should decrease at a rate comparable to the ground-truth run.

-If the policy trained with the inferred reward replicates the behavior of the policy trained with the ground-truth reward, the audit is successful.
+If the policy trained with the inferred reward replicates the behaviour of the policy trained with the ground-truth reward, the audit is successful.
 This provides strong, policy-level evidence that our framework has recovered a faithful and practically useful representation of the LLM's true training objective.